lucasvtiradentes/gcal-sync/README.md

 It basically sets a function to run in [google apps scripts](https://www.google.com/script/start/) to run at every 5 minutes, and this function is responsable for:

-- sync your ticktick tasks to google calendar;
 - sync your github commits to google calendar;
 - send you optional emails about session. daily changes, errors and new versions.